 The Chemistry Department’s X-ray facility at The University of Texas at Austin collaborates with other schools and provides training for graduate and undergraduate students.

 Are you an undergraduate or graduate student at UT who would like to learn to collect data on your own samples and produce your own crystal structures?
-Email the lab manager, Vince, to set up a meeting to get started.
+Email the lab manager, Serhii, to set up a meeting to get started.

 Crystal Lattices and the Unit Cell